HugoPereira90/HugoPereira90/README.md

 ## Hi there 👋

-I’m Hugo Pereira, a passionate [Your Role: e.g., Software Developer, Data Scientist, Full-Stack Developer] with a love for creating innovative solutions and learning new technologies.
+I’m Hugo Pereira, a french student in computer science at UTBM (University of Technologie Belfort-Montbeliard) 🎓.

 🌱 Currently Learning: Software Engineering.